ShaheenHossain/eagle-12.1/doc/setup/deploy.rst

 .. [#different-machines]
-    to have multiple Eagle ERP installations use the same PostgreSQL database, or to provide more computing resources to both software.
+    to have multiple Eagle installations use the same PostgreSQL database, or to provide more computing resources to both software.
 .. [#remote-socket]
     technically a tool like socat_ can be used to proxy UNIX sockets across